keelback-code/wwww/README.md

 #### User

-As a user, I can clearly see the purpose of the site when I land on the home page so that I stay on the site.
+As a **user**, I can clearly see the purpose of the site when I land on the home page so that I stay on the site.

-As a user, I can clearly understand the products I am considering purchasing. so that I can make informed decisions.
+As a **user**, I can clearly understand the products I am considering purchasing. so that I can make informed decisions.

-As a user, I have the option to create a custom made hat so that I can have something that better suits me.
+As a **user**, I have the option to create a custom made hat so that I can have something that better suits me.

-As a user, I can get an instant quote for a custom hat so that I know how much I will be spending.
+As a **user**, I can get an instant quote for a custom hat so that I know how much I will be spending.

-As a user, I can complete the payment process quickly and easily so that I don’t get distracted/dissuaded and leave.
+As a **user**, I can complete the payment process quickly and easily so that I don’t get distracted/dissuaded and leave.

-As a user, I will be notified by email when my order has been placed successfully, so that I have trust in the website and I have the order details in a convenient place.
+As a **user**, I will be notified by email when my order has been placed successfully, so that I have trust in the website and I have the order details in a convenient place.

-As a user, I have the option for my information to be saved for future purchases so that I can save time on future purchases.
+As a **user**, I have the option for my information to be saved for future purchases so that I can save time on future purchases.

-As a user, I can edit or delete my user information so that I can have the correct information.
+As a **user**, I can edit or delete my user information so that I can have the correct information.

-As a user, I can easily find the site's privacy policy so that I can use the site knowing I am protected.
+As a **user**, I can easily find the site's privacy policy so that I can use the site knowing I am protected.

-As a user, I can see the stats of each item, so that I can have an experience outside of the standard online shopping experience.
+As a **user**, I can set the stats of each item, so that I can have an experience outside of the standard online shopping experience.

-As a user, I can see the final stats of my outfit, so that I can have an experience outside of the standard online shopping experience.
+As a **user**, I can see the final stats of my outfit, so that I can have an experience outside of the standard online shopping experience.

 As a **user** I can **see the shopping bag** so that **I can keep track of my shopping while I browse the site**.